-The careers strategy, curriculum scheme of work and wider programme continues to be tweaked every year based on evaluation of previous year and feedback from stakeholders.
+The careers strategy, curriculum scheme of work and wider programme continues to be modified every year based on evaluation of previous year and feedback from stakeholders.
 Careers education is prominent both on a whole school level, and within individual curriculum areas.
-We provide high quality, up-to-date and impartial careers guidance supporting our students with their future decisions.
-We achieved the Quality in Careers Standard in 2021 and last year we had our Year 3 annual review of our practice to ensure we are still meeting the standards and taking actions to improve our strategy.
+We provide high quality, up-to-date and impartial careers guidance supporting our students with their future decisions We achieved the Quality in Careers Standard in 2021 and last year we had our Year 3 annual review of our practice to ensure we are still meeting the standards and taking actions to improve our strategy.
 We were notified in September 2024 that we had successfully passed the Year 3 review

 Parent/carer survey responses indicate they believe students generally have a good understanding of their future options and pathways and can access careers support should they require it.
 We continue to work with a wide range of local employers through our CEIAG programme at events including careers speed dating and mock interviews.
-Work experience in 2024 was a huge success for all students.
-Yr 11 leavers in 2024 all secured an appropriate post 16 destination.
-The number of disadvantaged students staying with us in Sixth form post 16 has increased this year.
+Work experience in 2025 was a huge success for all students.
+Yr 11 leavers in 2025 are all on course to secure an appropriate post 16 destination.